callumrollo/callumrollo.github.io/content/articles/packaging.md

 	return 2 * input
 ```

-This is some pretty complex stuff, so we'll include a README.md so readers can get the précis of our project:
+This is some pretty complex stuff, so we'll include a markdown file, `README.md`, so readers can get the précis of our project:

 README.md
 ```